nvdaes/translateNvdaAddonsWithCrowdin/README.md

 * An edit box to filter the list of files available to translate.
 * A list of files with po and xliff extensions.
 This will be focused when the dialog is opened.
 Press enter to open the selected file.
 * A button to open the selected file.
 The file will be opened with Poedit, if po and xliff files are associated with this program on your system.
-* A button to upload the Upload the selected translated file.
+* A button to upload the selected translated file.
 * A button to download translations for the selected language.
 * A button to download all translations
 * A button to close the dialog.